Data-driven Thermal Anomaly Detection for Batteries using Unsupervised Shape Clustering: The Anomaly Detection Method

-As the flowchart depicted in Fig.~\ref{fig_sim} , the proposed anomaly detection method contains the following stages: \begin{enumerate} \item \textit{Segmentation/buffering:} For offline implementation, existing data is segmented into smaller pieces, each of which will be clustered accordingly.
+For offline implementation, existing data is segmented into smaller pieces, each of which will be clustered accordingly.
 For online implementation, data should be continuously collected and buffered as a segment, which is then processed.
 Because the K-shape's time complexity grows noticeably as the number of samples increase, segment size should be limited based on the sampling rate and data type.
-For example, temperature measurements tend to changes slower than voltage measurements and a thermal fault typically takes a longer time to develop than a voltage anomaly does.
-Therefore, temperature measurement may need larger segments than voltage measurement. \item \textit{Cleaning:} In this stage, invalid data points, like those that are out of the sensor's measurement range, are removed.
-However, there is no need to fill in the missing data due to this method's advantage. \item \textit{Preprocess:} This stage includes filtering and data normalization.
-Segments where all signals do not show noticeable dynamics (changes) are excluded from the clustering process. \item \textit{K-shape:} In this stage, the K-shape algorithm given in equation~\ref{k-shape} is applied to the segment. \item \textit{Anomaly Confirmation}: Details of the confirmation algorithm are given in Algorithm~\ref{alg}.
-We look at two criteria.
-Firstly, if one or multiple measurements changed its membership, it indicates an anomaly($a[k]$).
-If there is no change in cluster membership, we check if there is a significant increase in fitting errors/distance($p[k]$).
-The following total distance function\cite{Tavenard2020TslearnData} is used:
+For example, temperature measurements tend to change slower than voltage measurements, and a thermal fault typically takes longer to develop than a voltage anomaly does.
+Therefore, temperature measurement may need larger segments than voltage measurement.